Gulf Bridge International: Market growth

-In the member states of the Gulf Cooperation Council (GCC), the estimated number of individuals using internet grew at a CAGR of 8% from 38 million in 2014 to 56 million in 2019, while in the same period, the use of international bandwidth increased at a CAGR of 46%, which indicates the rising user demand for more capacity.
-Fulfilling this expanding flow in cross-border data are currently more than 30 undersea cables in service in the Middle East and North Africa (MENA) region, and more than 390 globally.

-The number of submarine cables per country varies considerably across different economies in the Gulf, depending on the size and population of the country, but all members states of the GCC are currently connected with at least four international submarine cables.
-UAE is currently connected to 16 cables, while Saudi Arabia and Oman have 12 cables.
-Bahrain, Kuwait and Qatar, the three smaller and less populous member states of the GCC, have fewer cables landing on their coasts: four cables landing in Bahrain and Kuwait, and six in Qatar.

-The number of landing points in the GCC is expected to increase in the next 5 years as new subsea cables are under construction.
-For example, one more subsea cable will land in UAE and Oman (Africa-1 by the end of 2023 and 2Africa in 2023/2024, respectively), while two more will land in Saudi Arabia.

 The access to high-quality, reliable connectivity is critical for fostering economic development as supports the development of data centre industries, facilitates improvements in mobile and fixed technology and increases data consumption, which in turn drive significant revenue.
 For example, according to a GSMA study,[1] mobile technologies and services accounted for 5.7% of MENA's GDP in 2019, or US$244 billion.
 The mobile industry in MENA also supported almost a million jobs (directly and indirectly) and contributed to the funding of the public sector, with almost US$20 billion raised through taxation in 2019.

-Present
+Geography

-Since its establishment, the business has been validated, both by the participation of new regional investors and telecom operators looking for a new business model; and the infrastructure to enable them to provide new applications and services.
+Since its establishment, the business has been validated, both by the participation of new regional investors and telecom operators looking for a new business model and the infrastructure to enable them to provide new applications and services.